-- 1. Make sure the bubble level in the back left corner of the scale is centered.
-Adjust the front feet of the scale to relevel if needed. - 2.
+- 1. Position the scale so that the glass doors will open fully to enable weighing the samples. - 2.
+Make sure the bubble level in the back left corner of the scale is centered.
+If it isn't, use the dials located on the front sides of the scale to level the scale. - 3.
 Turn the scale on.
-The scale display should fill in completely to indicate a self-check. - 3.
-Make sure the surface of the scale is clean and that there is no water on the metal plate. - 4.
+The scale display should fill in completely to indicate a self-check. - 4.
+Make sure the surface of the scale is clean and all of the glass sides are closed. - 5.
 Tare the balance by pressing the 'ZERO' button.
-The scale will beep when zeroing is complete. - 5.
-Remove the Gross Scale Weights from the drawer.
-There are separate black boxes for calibration weights of 200.00g, 300.00g and 500.00 g. - 6.
-Wear gloves for moving the calibration weights from the storage boxes to the scale. - 7.
-When the scale is stable, press the CAL button to begin calibration. - 8.
-Place the indicated calibration weight on the center of the scale (500.00 grams) - 9.
-After calibration, the calibration weight is displayed with weight units. - 10.
-Remove the calibration weight. - 11.
-Perform weight checks with the smaller weights in the calibration weight set.
-Perform weight checks with the 200.00 and 300.00 gram weights.
-Do not exceed the capacity of the scale: 810grams. - 12.
-When testing with calibration weights, record the time and date of the test, weight of the calibration weight, and scale reading in the scale logbook.
+The scale will beep when zeroing is complete. - 6.
+Remove the 'Fine Balance Weights' (in the grey box) and scale calibration logbook from the drawer underneath the scales. - 7.
+Scale calibration weights should only be handled with gloves.
+It is preferable to use plastic tongs to transfer the fine calibration weights from the box to the scale. - 8.
+When the scale has zeroed and stabilized, press the CAL button to begin calibration. - 9.
+Place the indicated calibration weight in the center of the scale and gently close the glass doors (50.0000 grams). - 10.
+When the scale has stabilized it will beep and display the calibration weight with weight units. - 11.
+Remove the calibration weight and replace it in the grey box.
+Perform several weight checks with the smaller weights in the calibration weight set.
+Perform weight checks with the 30.0000, 20.0000, 2.0000-gram weights in the set. - 12.
+While testing with calibration weights, record the time and date of the test, weight of the calibration weight, and scale reading in the scale logbook.